mmlunar/llm-assisted-json-updater/README.md

 - The JSON data used in this project has been sourced from the following repository: [DummyJSON](https://github.com/Ovi/DummyJSON/).
 - The concept for this problem is credited to the company: [Gradial](https://gradial.com).

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file or visit [gnu.org](https://www.gnu.org/licenses/gpl-3.0.html) for full terms.

+This project is for educational and research purposes.
+Respect the license terms of third-party datasets and models.